hartmaj2/pacman-winforms/README.md

 The files are meant to separate logically different parts of the program.
 The main reason I did this was to not have to scroll all the way through the code to get to some parts of the program.
 This is also the reason why the classes should be separated logically.
 That will result in clearer orientation which in turn will make my code editing more efficient.

 ## Class list
 The classes used in the program are:
+- InputManager.cs
   - InputManager
+- GameManager.cs
   - GameManager
+- GameObjects.cs
   - GameObject
+  - MovableObject
+  - StaticObject
-- StaticGameObject
+  - DynamicObject
-- DynamicGameObject
+  - DiscreteMovableObject
-- MovableGameObject
+  - TweeningMovableObject
   - StaticBlank
   - DynamicBlank
   - Wall
   - Hero
   - Pellet
   - Ghost
+- GelperClasses.cs
   - Map
   - Painter

 ## Class intercommunication
 The `GameManager` class is the one that puts most of all the other classes together.
 It takes care of the game logic such as player lives, score, etc. It also has reference to the `Map` object which stores two grids.
-One for the `StaticGameObject` instances and the second for `DynamicGameObject` instances.
+One for the `StaticObject` instances and the second for `DynamicObject` instances.
 The static game objects are the ones, that don't ever change throughout the game like walls etc. The dynamic ones are things that don't move but are going to change like pellets or other power-ups.

 ## Specific class information
 ### InputManager